 How it works

-When we receive your information, we do a quick cross-reference between the Listings submission and your website.This helps us to ensure the businesses main information, the Name, Address and Phone Number (NAP) is correct, that the website is up and running, and allows us to review for other issues.
+Once we receive the information you’ve submitted, we do a quick cross-reference between the Listings submission and your website.This helps us to ensure that your main information, the Name, Address and Phone Number (NAP) is correct, that the website is up and running, and allows us to review for other issues.
 If we notice any problems, we contact you by email before publicizing your information.

-Please note: while we do our best to double check your submission; the best way to ensure that we submit your information accurately is to provide accurate information.
-There is a $35 resubmission charge if we need to resubmit your listings to correct erroneous information submitted on your part.
+Please note: while we do our best to double check your submission, the best way to ensure that we submit your information accurately is to provide accurate information to us.
+We do our best, but our members have more first-hand knowledge of their own information.

 Depending on your location and business model, we submit you to one of two major internal databases.
-Many online directories require a physical “brick and mortar” office in the United States, so our main database is based on working with this largest batch of directories, many of which include maps to your business.
+Most, and many of the best known, online directories require a physical “brick and mortar” office in the United States.
+As a result, our main database focuses on this largest batch of directories, many of which include maps to your business.
 This database includes Yahoo Local, Bing, Localeze, Superpages, numerous online Yellow Pages and many more.
-If you don’t already have a Google Places Listing, we create one and help you verify it.

 Google Places is arguably the best known and most popular online business directory.
 The downside of this popularity is that it’s the most exploited by spammers, scammers and assorted online ne’er-do-wells, so Google has created a notably labor-intensive and inconvenient way to verify that all listings are for a legitimate and existing business.